nakuldevmv/Spamurai/README.md

 Stay tuned as we slice through spam and refine the code!

-TODO: Need to improve Unsub Link detecton
+TODO: Need to improve Unsub Link detecton, link safety check